ebarczynski/ai-development-monitor/README.md

 3. Open VS Code and start using GitHub Copilot
    - Suggestions will be automatically evaluated using the MCP protocol
    - View communication logs at http://localhost:5002
+   - Run TDD cycles by using the diagnostic test or invoking TDD commands

 Alternatively, you can use just the REST API server:

 ```bash
 ./start_server.sh
 ```